 The AMSS is proud to provide these students with a myriad of activities, which fall beneath six pillars: representation, education, recreation, health and wellbeing, philanthropy and membership.
 The AMSS is incredibly vibrant with a rich culture, and it is recognised as being amongst the very best medical student societies in Australia.

-In 2019 the AMSS enters its one hundred and thirtieth year of operation and continues to grow and prosper.
+In 2024, the AMSS enters its one hundred and thirty fourth year of operation and continues to grow and prosper.
 The Society boasts an inclusive and representative committee of over fifty voting members, ensuring that all medical students are provided ample opportunity to be involved and contribute to their community.
 The most important function of the Society is to actively represent medical students to the University of Adelaide.
 It achieves this through its extensive educational representation on numerous boards and committees within the Faculty of Health Sciences.
 The healthy relationship of the Society with the Faculty enhances its capacity to provide meaningful student input into the curriculum and course structure.

 The AMSS has a huge events calendar, with over 80 social, educational and recreational events planned already for the year!
 From netball, MedFooty and debating, to International Food Fiesta, the annual MedRevue and of course some parties along the way, there is something on almost every week to help maintain a healthy balance of work and play.
 Much-loved favourites like MedCamp, Jazz Night and MedBall bring together hundreds of medical students to encourage the vibrant culture of the AMSS.